emrahcom/emrah-bullseye-templates/docs/jitsi-cluster.md

 Additional `JVB` nodes can be added in the future if needed.

-For the server side recording and live streaming faetures, you will need to add additional `jibri` nodes.
+For the server side recording and live streaming features, you will need to add additional `jibri` nodes.

 #### 2.1 Prerequisites